ibm-cloud-docs/assistant/deploy-web-chat.md

     A greeting is required and replaces the greeting that is specified in the welcome node of the dialog.

-1. Add up to three conversation starter messages.
+1. Add three conversation starter messages.

     These messages are displayed in the web chat as examples of the types of questions that customers can ask.
-In fact, customers can click one of them to submit it to the assistant.
+Customers can click one of them to submit it to the assistant.

-    You must test any messages that you add as conversation starters.
+    You must test each message that you add as a conversation starter.
 Use only questions that the assistant understands and knows how to answer well.

+     All three conversation starters are required.

 A developer can customize the home screen even more: